TheProgrammingKitchen/apm/elixir/README.md

 If you're new to the project, please start with README.md in the root-path of the project.

-is an umbrella project with the following parts
+`apm/elixir` is an umbrella project with the following parts

-  * apm_issues
+  * apm_issues – the core of the business logic and data handling
-  * apm_user
+  * apm_user – defines user-structure, roles, and authentication
-  * apm_px
+  * apm_px – The Phoenixframework Application

-Watch out `README.md` in each of the apps directories.
+Watch out `README-*.md` in each of the apps directories.

-### Update dependencies
+### Get And Update Dependencies

     mix deps.clean --all
     mix deps.get

     mix deps.update --all

-### Generate documentation

-    mix docs
-    open doc/index.html
+## Umbrella Apps

-## apm_user
+### apm_user

 OTP-Application responsible for all user-related functions.
 Roles, Authentication, ...

+See `ApmUser`

-## apm_issues
+### apm_issues

-Backend application to deal with /Jira/Issues.
-The structs, the repository, ...
+Backend application to deal with 'Issues'.
+Structs, Supervisors, Data-nodes, ...

+See: `ApmIssues`

-## apm_px
+### apm_px

 The _Phoenix-Frontend_ application

+See `ApmPx`

 ## Online Documentation

+To generate and read the online documentation run

+    mix docs
     open doc/index.html

+# Testing

-## Run the tests
+## Run unit and controller tests

     mix test --exclude hound

-## Run integration/E2E tests
+## Run full test suite including end to end tests with 'Hound'

-    1. cd apps/apm_px
+  1. `cd apm/elixir/apps/apm_px`
-    2. mix phoenix.server # in an extra terminal
+  2. `mix phoenix.server` – in an extra terminal
-    3. phantomjs --wd     # in an extra terminal
+  3. `phantomjs --wd`     – in an extra terminal
-    4. mix test --trace   # in apps/apm_px or in the project root path
+  4. `mix test --trace`   – in apps/apm_px or in the project root path

-# TODO

-## Integration Tests
+## A Note About Integration Tests

 Because the Phoenix application has to be started before running the integration tests, the tests works only if you just have started a newly compiled phx.server.
 After you fiddled around with the application data, the tests might fail and you have to restart the application phx.server.

-* Find a way to reset the app befor running integration tests.
+### Reset test data for E2E tests

+    cd apps/apm_px
+    touch mix.exs  # ensure the binary gets rebuild mix phx.server # will generate simple test data from `data/fixtures/issues.json`

  See [Pivotal Tracker][] and [Github][]

 [Github]: https://github.com/TheProgrammingKitchen/apm
 [Pivotal Tracker]: https://www.pivotaltracker.com/n/projects/2079917